 I’ve read that spray chalkboard paint works better, I’ve read that chalkboard paint in a can works better.
 There was no better way to find out than to give them both a try myself.

 I had a couple piece of glass laying around from the inside of picture frames that I used for other projects.
 I love refinishing frames because it’s a quick and easy way to update an area of your home for cheap, cheap, cheap.
 Here’s how I used a picture frame in my entry way.
-I also put together a bunch of small thrift store frames to make this gallery wall.

 I tested Krylon blackboard spray paint and Rustoleum blackboard brush-on paint.
 (For the remainder of this post, the spray chalkboard paint will be on the left and the brush-on paint will be on the right of each image.)
 Each piece of glass got three light coats of paint.
 The first difference I noticed was the glossiness of the spray paint; I wasn’t liking it already.